irmen/Pyro4/docs/source/upgrading.rst

 New features
 ^^^^^^^^^^^^
 Pyro4 introduces several new features that weren't available in Pyro3, so there is no migration path needed for those.
-(Things like batched calls, async calls, new config items etcetera).
+(Things like batched calls, async calls, new config items etc).